yourdevkalki/arbitrum-vibekit/typescript/clients/web/README.md

   1. The user interacts with the web frontend.

-  2. User input is processed by an API within the frontend.

-  3. This API route, using an LLM (e.g., via OpenRouter), discovers available "tools" from backend MCP agent servers (e.g., Lending Agent, Swapping Agent).
+  2. User input is processed using an LLM (e.g., via OpenRouter) that discovers available "tools" from backend MCP agent servers (e.g., Lending Agent, Swapping Agent).
 These tools represent agent capabilities.

-  4. The LLM uses the user's message and available tools to either respond directly or utilize agent tools, orchestrating the agents in this way.
+  3. The LLM uses the user's message and available tools to either respond directly or utilize agent tools, orchestrating the agents in this way.

-  5. If a tool is used, the frontend's API proxies the request to the appropriate MCP agent.

-  6. The MCP agent executes the action and returns the result.
+  4. The MCP agent executes the action and returns the result.

-  7. The result is sent back to the LLM, which formulates a final response.

-  8. The response is streamed to the frontend UI.
+  5. The result is sent back to the LLM, which formulates a final response to the frontend UI.

 ## Model Providers